gil2rok/gil2rok.github.io/_pages/about.md

 My research is focused on (generative, efficient, robust) **deep learning** and **Bayesian statistics** (variational inference + Markov chain Monte Carlo).

 I like to hack on LLMs, open too many ArXiv tabs, and write open source code.
-I also like to train calisthenics frequently and salsa dance rarely.
+I also train calisthenics and explore NYC.

 I graduated from [Columbia University](https://www.columbia.edu/) with a **B.A. in Applied Mathematics**, though lowkey I mostly studied machine learning.